Kvdekker/HueFeel/README.md

 2. Express with Colors:
 Customize the color display on your HueFeel to convey your emotions or messages.
 Choose from a spectrum of colors to express your feelings in a personal and creative way.
 Use the four implemented LEDs to express the colors you'd like your loved one to wear.
 3. Mobile App Control:
 Seamlessly control your HueFeel accessories using the dedicated mobile app.
-Adjust vibration patterns, set color themes, and stay connected from anywhere.
+Adjust vibration strength, set color themes, and stay connected from anywhere.
 4. Cloud Integration:
 Your settings and interactions are synchronized through the cloud, ensuring a real-time connection no matter where you and your loved one are.
 5. Data Insights: